 Marine education and heritage

-Skuld sponsors the P&I insurance of several tall ships to support the important marine education performed on these vessels and to protect the marine heritage they represent.
+Skuld sponsors the P&I insurance of several tall ships to support their important marine education as well as the marine heritage they represent.
+Skuld also sponsors the Scandinavian Institute of Maritime Law at the University of Oslo (UiO).

 Christian Radich (Oslo) – sailing/training vessel